Ranma ½

-The Ranma ½ manga has over 55 million copies in circulation, making it one of the best-selling manga series.
+The Ranma ½ manga has over 55 million copies in circulation, making it one of the best-selling manga series of all time.
 Both the manga and anime are cited as among the first in their respective media to have become popular in the United States.

 Plot

-On a training journey in the Bayankala Mountain Range in the Qinghai Province of China, Ranma Saotome and his father Genma fall into the cursed springs at Jusenkyo (呪泉郷).
+On a training journey in the Bayankala Mountain Range in the Qinghai Province of China, Ranma Saotome and his father Genma fell into the cursed springs at Jusenkyo (呪泉郷).
 The cursed spring causes any afflicted to assume the physical form of whatever drowned there hundreds or thousands of years ago whenever they come into contact with cold water, which reverts on contact with hot water but resumes with exposure to cold water.
 Genma fell into the spring of a drowned panda while Ranma fell into the spring of a drowned girl.